margarita2104/margarita2104/README.md

 ## 🌟 Past Hackathons

 I've participated in:
-- **2024 NASA Space Apps Challenge**.
+- **2024 NASA Space Apps Challenge - Switzerland Chapter Winner**

 We've created **[CosmicClassroom](https://github.com/geirnaert-alan/cosmic-classroom)**: an interactive platform designed to bring the wonders of space into classrooms   through tailored lesson plans, engaging activities, and NASA-backed resources.
 It addresses the challenge of making exoplanet education accessible, particularly for underserved communities.
+We are proud to represent Switzerland on a global stage as winners of the Switzerland chapter.

 ## 📈 GitHub Stats